 When An Intervening Injury Stalls Your Recovery

 A lot depends on how and why the intervening injury happened.
 If you were recovering from a workplace injury and then had another injury from a recreational activity, the intervening injury and the damage it caused would probably not be covered by workers’ compensation.

 But what if your back was injured in physical therapy that was necessary because of the original on-the-job injury?
 You would not have been in physical therapy if not for the original injury.
 What if you sneezed and it aggravated the original injury and extended your medical treatment?
 Your body’s actions should not be considered an intervening injury.

 Intervening Injury · Free Consultation · Contact A Lawyer

-You need to know your rights, and the best way to do that is with a free consultation with a workers' compensation lawyer.
-At our law firm, we know the law and we know how to protect your workers' comp rights.
-Call our office at 866-371-3322 or 720-644-8759 for a free case evaluation.
-You may also fill out the email form on the contact page, and a representative from our office will be in touch with you shortly.
+You need to know your rights, and the best way to do that is with a free consultation with a workers’ compensation lawyer.
+At our law firm, we know the law and we know how to protect your workers’ comp rights.
+Call our office at 720-759-3064 for a free case evaluation.
+You may also fill out the email form on the Contact page, and a representative from our office will be in touch with you shortly.